Slicer/Slicer/Docs/user_guide/modules/segmentations.md

 See Script repository's [Segmentations section](../../developer_guide/script_repository.md#segmentations) for examples.

 ### DICOM export
-- The master representation is used when exporting into DICOM, therefore you need to select a master volume, create binary labelmap representation and set it as master
+- The master representation is used when exporting into DICOM, therefore you need to select a reference volume, create binary labelmap representation and set it as master
 - DICOM Segmentation Object export if `QuantitativeReporting` extension is installed
 - Legacy DICOM RT structure set export is available if `SlicerRT` extension is installed.
 RT structure sets are not recommended for storing segmentations, as they cannot store arbitrarily complex 3D shapes.
 - Follow [these instructions](dicom.md#export-data-from-the-scene-to-dicom-database) for exporting data in DICOM format.